christophetd/CloudFlair/README.md

 ## Compatibility

-Tested on Python 2.7 and 3.5.
+Tested on Python 3.5+.
 Feel free to [open an issue](https://github.com/christophetd/cloudflair/issues/new) if you have bug reports or questions.